7 Ways To Be Positive During Quarantine

 - Fruit and vegetables: canned (chickpeas and chopped tomatoes), root (potatoes and butternut squash) and frozen veg (peas, spinach) keep for longer.
 Add in a few fresh fruits too, apples and oranges can keep for quite a while when properly stored.

 - Protein: tofu is a great option if you’re vegan as it keeps for a while, or fresh meat and fish can be frozen.

 - Carbs: pasta and rice might be the obvious (and very popular!) choice, but now might be a good time to experiment.
 Why not try couscous or bulgar wheat that are easy to cook and add a bit of bulk?

 - Snacks: healthy snacks like fruit and hummus are great, but we all know that it’s hard not to daydream of chocolate and ice cream.
 Why not try dark chocolate and pints of frozen yogurt or popsicles as a healthier alternative.

 When it comes to exercise, the global fitness community seem to have put modern technology to the test and are connecting with anyone who wants or needs it.
 Your local trainer might be hosting live workouts that you can join in virtually.
 Or bigger brands and influencers are adding pre-recorded sessions to their websites and channels.
-A few great examples are:
+A few great examples on YouTube are: